pandas-dev/pandas/doc/source/io.rst

      need to serialize these operations in a single thread in a single process.
 You will corrupt your data otherwise.
 See the issue (:`2397`) for more information.
-   - If serializing all write operations via a single thread in a single process is not an option, another alternative is to use an external distributed lock manager to ensure there is only a single writer at a time and all readers close the file during writes and re-open it after any writes.
-In this case you should use ``store.flush(fsync=True)`` prior to releasing any write locks.
-See the issue (:`5364`) for more information.
+   - If you use locks to manage write access between multiple processes, you may want to use :py:func:`~os.fsync` before releasing write locks.
+For convenience you can use ``store.flush(fsync=True)`` to do this for you.
    - ``PyTables`` only supports fixed-width string columns in ``tables``.
 The sizes of a string based indexing column (e.g. *columns* or *minor_axis*) are determined as the maximum size